snljty/charge_transfer_integral/README.md

 ## Application

 All files that both contains the information needed (the information of the basis functions, the coefficients of basis functions in molecule orbitals, and energies of molecule orbitals) and supported by **Multiwfn** should be supported by this program.
-For example, fch/fchk files of Gaussian (note that traditional semi-empirical methods such as PM7 are NOT supported!) and molden files of ORCA.
+For example, fch/fchk files of **Gaussian** (note that traditional semi-empirical methods such as PM7 are NOT supported!) and molden files of **ORCA**.
+For **Gaussian** Users, key-work "NoSymmetry" must present in all of your inputs files to avoid the basis functions being rotated or translated.

+If linear-dependant basis functions are found in any of these calculations, this program will NOT be available due to two reasons: some quantum software may reduce the linear-dependant basis functions so that the matrix of coefficients is a rectangle instead of a square, or even if you prevent the program from doing that, a square matrix with linear-dependant columns is singular, in both cases the matrix of coefficients is not inversible.

 Phase-matching method of orbitals is currently NOT implied currently, hence ONLY the absolute value of the transfer integral calculated by this program is currently meaningful.